FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 06 November 2014.md

 person’s ability to pay.

-The Amendment was seconded by Councillor Daly.---
+The Amendment was seconded by Councillor Daly.
+---
 4

 Councillor Sheahan (J) stated that his party would not be supporting the Motions as